-At that time they weren’t particularly good at wrestling or punching but they learned to perfect this one technique after excitedly watching it happen during a soccer match on television.
+At that time they weren’t particularly good at wrestling or punching but they learned to perfect this one technique.

 I’ve read a lot about head butting, seen a lot of videos on head butting, and know first hand that it works in the street.
 I’ve done it once to a guy and it works if you can get the timing right.
 It can be pretty devastating to the person who is on the receiving end of the technique.
 I was never a pro at doing it but know the guy who is.
 Too bad he’s not writing his own stories here.
 He wasn’t a big guy.
 He just had the ability to read his opponent and knew how to execute the move.
 If he was forced into a face to face confrontation, and couldn’t walk away, he would launch his assault.

 In fact my friends can confirm my story with great honesty on how an obnoxious and successful men’s clothing model (you know who you are!) found out that having an athletic build doesn’t equate to fighting prowess.
 When the over six foot tall attacker launched his intended attack on my shorter friend, the model’s front tooth was knocked out of his mouth by my buddy.
 Fight ended in seconds.